 - Simulation capabilities

-LANA Process Mining is a tool with dashboards and an automatic root cause analysis.
+Following the acquisition of LANA Process Mining, Appian delivers a process mining solutions with analytics dashboards and an automatic root cause analysis capability.
 Connectors for ERP and Manufacturing Execution Systems (MES) are available.
-Lana gives test access to interested parties through request.
+Appian gives test access to interested parties through request.

 Minit